dmedd98/Group-4-Microsoft_Movie_Analysis/ACTUAL_README.md

 ## Overview

 This project explores some of the decisions that Microsoft will have to make as a new competitior in the movie industry.
-Descriptive analysis of data from box office movies from 2010 - 2019 shows that month of release, genre and established fanbase all have an impact on the revenue a movie generate.
+Descriptive analysis of data from box office movies from 2010 - 2019 shows that month of release, genre and established fanbase all have an impact on the revenue a movie generates.
 The Microsoft Movie Studio can benefit from this analysis to produce movies with high returns on investment.

 ## Business Problem